Welcome to the second Quaffee Newsletter for 2014.

 Almost all the coffees the bulk importers provide are Cooperative coffees from a region or country.
 The traceability of these coffees is to the nearest sorting or production house.
 The coffees under this category typically represent the produce of thousands of farmers.

-While we ensure these coffees are a good quality (we would not offer them otherwise), because they are cooperative and imported in bulk, they are cheaper than the coffees we source direct.
+While we ensure these coffees are of good quality (we would not offer them otherwise), because they are cooperative and imported in bulk, they are cheaper than the coffees we source directly.
 We call these coop or coop+ coffees.

 These are the coffees that have been most affected by the price increases.